ethereum-optimism/optimism/specs/safe-liveness-checking.md

 This order of operations is necessary to satisfy the constructor checks in the module, and is intended to prevent owners from being immediately removable.

+Note that changes to the owners set should not be made between the time the module is deployed, and when it is enabled on the Safe, otherwise the checks made in the module's constructor may be invalidated.
+If such changes are made, a new module should be deployed.

 ### Modify the liveness checking system

 Changes to the liveness checking system should be done in the following manner: